Archivo de la Universidad de Santo Tomas

 Angelo Vincenzo Zani, Secretary of the Congregation for Catholic Education of the Holy See (Vatican), examining historic documents related to the university's establishment during his visit to the Archives, on 21 January 2015.

 The Archivo de la Universidad de Santo Tomas (AUST), also known as the Archives of the University of Santo Tomas, is located at the Miguel de Benavides Library in Manila.
 The AUST is the central repository of historical and rare documents pertaining to, but not exclusively, the history of the University of Santo Tomas, one of the oldest existing universities in Asia, and the oldest institution of higher learning in the Philippines.
 The collections consist of historical documents such as Papal bulls, royal decrees, rare Filipiniana prints, historical treatises, addresses, sermons, novenas, catechisms in many Philippine languages, national periodicals, and academic records of all educational institutions in the Philippines during the Spanish period.
-The archives is also home to the only incunabula, or books printed before 1500, in the country.
+The archives are also home to the only incunabula, or books printed before 1500, in the country.

 Aside from having one of the largest collection of 15th-, 16th-, 17th-, and 18th-century European manuscripts in Asia, the archives also boasts of possessing the biggest collection of extant ancient baybayin scripts in the world.

 Collection

-The oldest book is an incunabula by a Jewish historian and translated into Spanish.
+The oldest book is an incunabulum by a Jewish historian and translated into Spanish.
 Josefo Flavio's La Guerra Judaica was printed in 1492 and recounted the Jewish wars with the Romans.
 Other books in the collection include numerous existing samples of the ancient Tagalog script baybayin written on paper, including the only two known complete long texts handwritten in Baybayin, covering real estate transactions in 1615 and 1635 known as the UST Baybayin Documents which were declared National Treasures in August 2014, a first edition 16th Century copy of Nicholas Copernicus' groundbreaking book on the revolution of celestial bodies, and the very rare Plantin Polyglot Bible, printed between 1569 and 1573 under the support of King Philip II of Spain.